Tiny-Earth/DemoSite/site/src/intro.md

     1. Increase students’ competence in STEM concepts and skills by engaging them in evidence-based STEM educational practices and programs.
     2. Strive for equity, diversity, and inclusion of STEM students and instructors by providing equitable opportunities for access and success.

-### What the International Reports Say

-The problems of exclusion and a lack of a diverse, prepared workforce is not unique to the United States.
-International reports echo the American reports:

 ```@raw html
 <!-- TODO what are the full citations used in the paragraphs below? -->
 ```